reiver/technology-executive-reading-list/README.md

 The following is a list of topics of interest, in alphabetical order.

+(And note, I don't necessarily agree with everything claimed in every paper, book, article, or video listed here.
+But something being listed here means I find at least part of it relevant.)

 * [Adaptation Executors](#adaptation-executors)
 * [Coalitional Behavior](#coalitional-behavior)
 * [Conway's Law](#conways-law)